-The second is Robot Monitor, which can monitor over 300 different performance factors on your system, including disk space, job count, CPU utilization, disk busy, and memory pools.
+The second is Robot Monitor peformance and application monitoring software, which can monitor over 300 different performance factors on your system, including disk space, job count, CPU utilization, disk busy, and memory pools.
 Thresholds can be set for performance monitoring and notifications sent out immediately if exceeded.

 If you’ve never looked at the memory usage on your system and just throw money at your performance issues (more memory, faster or SSD disk units, etc.), take a look at breaking out your work and adjusting pools appropriate to your environment.
 And check out Robot Monitor to get the best performance out of your system…and no surprises.